Donald Trump Retweets Social Media Praise Following Mueller Report Victory

 — CNN (@CNN) March 25, 2019

 Despite the fact that Trump claimed “total exoneration” on Twitter, that is the opposite of what the four-page summary Attorney General William Barr released to Congress on Sunday states.
-The document clearly says the Mueller report “does not exonerate” the U.S. President on claims of obstruction of justice, and that it instead “sets out evidence on both sides of the question.”
+The document clearly says the Mueller report “does not exonerate” the U.S. president on claims of obstruction of justice, and that it instead “sets out evidence on both sides of the question.”

 4 things we learned from Attorney General William Barr's Mueller report summary https://t.co/dvBj4T89Q6 pic.twitter.com/I1S6fi3RYV